xmos/aisrv/lib_aisrv/doc/rst/xcore-ai-server.rst

 The APIs
 --------

-There are two APIs available in Python and C. There is also a low level protocol specification that runs over USB or SPI.
+There are two APIs available: Python and C. There is also a low level protocol specification that runs over USB or SPI.

 Python